Skip to content

 GdBi=10log10(1.5×0.719)=10log10(1.079)0.33 dBiG_{\text{dBi}} = 10 \log_{10}(1.5 \times 0.719) = 10 \log_{10}(1.079) \approx 0.33\ \text{dBi}

-That's actually quite respectable for a compact antenna.
-The 22 mm copper tubing keeps the loss resistance well below RrR_r.
+Honestly?
+That's pretty respectable for a compact antenna that fits in a square meter.
+The 22 mm tubing is doing its job — it keeps the loss resistance well below the radiation resistance, which is exactly what you want.

-The 3-3 dB bandwidth of a tuned small loop is governed by the loaded Q. With a high-Q vacuum or air-spaced capacitor, the bandwidth is approximately:
+Here's where small loops get annoying.
+The 3-3 dB bandwidth of a tuned small loop depends on the loaded Q. If you're using a high-Q vacuum or air-spaced variable capacitor (and you should be), the bandwidth approximates to:

 BW3dBf(Rr+RL)2πfL=Rr+RL2πLBW_{-3\text{dB}} \approx \frac{f (R_r + R_L)}{2 \pi f L} = \frac{R_r + R_L}{2\pi L}